Logius-standaarden/fsc-core/specifications.md

 - A signature is present with the subject serial number of the Peer defined the field `grant.data.delegator.peer_id`
 - A signature is present with the subject serial number of the Peer defined the field `grant.data.service.peer_id`
 - In case of a Service that is published on behalf of another Peer, a signature is present with the subject serial number of the Peer defined the field `grant.data.service.delegator.peer_id`

+### Properties

+Contracts contain the minimum amount of information needed to ensure a secure Service Connection or Publication.
+Some use cases might require additional information to ensure correct authentication/authorization or to provide additional functionality.

+Use case specific information can be provided using the `properties` field of a Grant.
+This field can contain any type of data as long as the data is valid JSON, making it flexible and suitable for a broad range of use cases.

+Only a limited set of properties is allowed.
+These should be documented in an [extension](https://github.com/Logius-standaarden/fsc-extensie-template) and the extension should be supported by the FSC Group you are using.

+#### Requirements

+- Each Grant **MAY** contain a `properties` object.
+- The `properties` object **MUST** be added to Grants using the key `properties`.
+- The `properties` object **MUST** be a valid JSON object that can contain any number of key-value pairs.
+- When provided, the fields of the `properties` object **MUST** be included in the access token as specified in the [access token section].(#access_token)
+- When provided, the fields of the `properties` object **MUST** be included in the Grant Hash as specified in the [Grant hash section].(#grant-hash)

+#### Security Considerations

+- It is **RECOMMENDED** to implement a size limit of 1 MB for the serialized properties object.
+This limit should prevent excessive data transfer and storage.
+- Sensitive information like secrets or other private information should not be stored in the `properties` object, as it may be visible to Services and potentially logged or stored in various systems.
+- Implementers should be aware that the content of the `properties` object is unsanitized.
+For example, they should consider sanitizing the data before showing it in user interfaces to prevent XSS injections or other security vulnerabilities.

 ### Signatures {#signatures}